cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 - `actor_name`: *str* - Name of the actor.
 - `actor_class_name`: *str* - Name of the actor's class.

-### ```add_feedback(self, value, confidence, to, tick_id=-1, user_data=None)```
+### ```add_reward(self, value, confidence, to, tick_id=-1, user_data=None)```

-Method to send a feedback (to create the rewards) to one or more actors.
+Method to send a reward to one or more actors.

 Parameters:

-- `value`: *float* - Value of the feedback, to be combined with other feedbacks to make a reward.
+- `value`: *float* - Value of the reward.
+This will be aggregated with other rewards for the same target actor.
-- `confidence`: *float* - Weight of the feedback value in determining the final reward.
+- `confidence`: *float* - Weight of this reward value in determining the final aggregated reward.
-- `to`: *list[str]* - Targets of feedback.
+- `to`: *list[str]* - Target(s) of reward.
 A list value could be the name of an actor in the trial.
 Or it could represent a set of actors; A set of actors can be represented with the wildcard character "`*`" for all actors (of all classes), or "`actor_class.*`" for all actors of a specific class (the `actor_class` is the name of the class as specified in `cogment.yaml`).
-- `user_data`: *protobuf class instance* - Extra user data to be sent with the feedback.
+- `user_data`: *protobuf class instance* - Extra user data to be sent with the reward.
 The class can be any protobuf class.
 It is the responsibility of the receiving actor to manage the type received.

 Return: None